Roborock S5 vs. S6: Are The Improvements Worth The Money?

 In case it covered the whole cleaning area, it gets to the charging dock to juice up to 100% with no resumption.

-Advanced mapping technology
+Improved mapping technology

 Upgraded cleaning brush with detachable parts